Feels Like Summer (Childish Gambino song): Music video

 The large amount of celebrities featured in the music video is juxtaposed against the environmentally-focused lyrics of the song, a contrast seen by some as deliberate; the video distracts from the song, in similar fashion to how some are so focused on celebrities and their personal lives that they forget more pressing issues in the world, such as climate change.
-This is not too dissimilar from the music video to Gambino's earlier 2018 hit, ‘This Is America’, where Gambino and a crew of backup dancers perform distracting, choreographed dances while the background of the video and lyrics to the song are loaded with political commentary and carnage.
+This is not too dissimilar from the music video to Gambino's earlier 2018 hit, ‘This Is America’, where Gambino and a crew of backup dancers perform distracting, choreographed dances and shooting a church choir while the background of the video and lyrics to the song are loaded with political commentary and carnage.

 A follow-up video shows the animated Gambino walking into his house (which seems to partially resemble, or at least invoke, Mister Rogers' Neighborhood) and taking off his shoes to a new pair of Adidas.
 This was used to announce Glover's role as an ambassador and "brand co-creator" for the corporation.

-Covers
+Sébastien Tellier cover

-French musician Sébastien Tellier released a cover of "Feels Like Summer" on July 2, 2020, exclusively for the French streaming service Deezer.
+French musician Sébastien Tellier released a cover of "Feels Like Summer", titled "Feels Like Summer – Souvenirs d'été", on July 2, 2020, exclusively for the French streaming service Deezer.